nawarajshah/DevOps-Practice/jenkine install.md

 ## Install Jenkins on Ubuntu 22.04

 ### Install Java
 Jenkins is a Java-based application, so you need to install Java Development Kit (JDK).
 OpenJDK is a widely used option.
-Open the terminal and run the below commands to install OpenJDK 17.
+Open terminal and run below commands to install OpenJDK 17.

 	sudo apt update
 	sudo apt install fontconfig openjdk-17-jre -y